cynthia/yael/doc/tutorial/tuto_imgindexing.rst

   * Quantization, bitvectors computed and added to IVF in 9.660s

 Finally, we make some queries.
-We compute two measures:
+We compute two measures

 - the number of matches ``n_immatches`` between query and database images
 - a normalized score ``n_imscores`` that takes into account the strength of the matches